 Global Wealth and Asset Management Our Global Wealth and Asset Management segment, branded as Manulife Investment Management, provides investment advice and innovative solutions to retirement, retail and institutional clients.
-Our leading capabilities in public and private markets are strengthened by an investment footprint that spans 19 geographies, including 10 in Asia, with over 120 years of on-the-ground experience.
+Our leading capabilities in public and private markets are strengthened by an investment footprint that spans 19 geographies1, including 10 in Asia, with over 120 years of on-the-ground experience.

-In retirement, we provide financial guidance, advice, and investment solutions and recordkeeping services to over 8 million plan participants and rollover individuals in North America and Asia while they are in the accumulation phase with their employer, and increasingly as they prepare for their retirement outside their employer's plan.
+In retirement, we provide financial guidance, advice, and investment solutions and recordkeeping services to over 9 million plan participants and rollover individuals in North America and Asia while they are in the accumulation phase with their employer, and increasingly as they prepare for their retirement outside their employer's plan.
 In North America, our Canadian retirement business focuses on providing retirement solutions through defined contribution plans, and also to group plan members when they retire or leave their plan; and in the United States, we provide solutions to employer sponsored retirement plans as well as personal retirement accounts to individuals when they leave their plan.
 In Asia, we provide retirement offerings to employers and individuals, including Mandatory Provident Fund ("MPF") schemes and administration in Hong Kong.
-Additionally, we provide retirement solutions in several emerging retirement markets in Asia, including Indonesia and Malaysia.
+Additionally, we provide retirement solutions in several emerging retirement markets in Asia, including the Philippines, Indonesia and Malaysia.

-We distribute investment funds to retail clients through our own proprietary advice channels in Canada and Asia and through intermediaries and banks in North America, Europe, and Asia, and offer investment strategies across the world, through affiliated and select unaffiliated asset managers.
+In retail, we distribute investment funds to clients through our proprietary advice channels in Canada and Asia as well as through intermediaries and banks in North America and Asia, and offer investment strategies across the world, through affiliated and select unaffiliated asset managers.
 In Canada, we also provide holistic personal advice to individual clients and investment management, private banking and wealth and estate solutions to high-net-worth clients.
-Leveraging our established distribution network, we also provide insurance-linked wealth products in specific geographies.
+In addition, we provide wealth management expertise for insurance-based wealth accumulation products that are distributed through Manulife's insurance segments, as well as through our own proprietary advice channels.